Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Do cruise ships dock in Santorini?

-Santorini usually does not dock cruise ships at a pier.
-Ships often anchor offshore and use tender boats to bring passengers to land.
+Usually not at a pier.
+Ships often anchor offshore in the caldera and use tender boats to bring passengers to land.

 How do I get from the Old Port to Fira?

-Most people use the cable car from Skala to Fira.
-The ride takes about 3 minutes, but lines can grow on cruise days.
+Most people take the cable car from Skala to Fira.
+The ride lasts about 3 minutes, but lines can grow on cruise days.

 How early should I return to the cable car to avoid missing my ship?

-A cautious approach is to join the return line at least 1 hour before the last tender, especially when multiple ships anchor the same day.
+A cautious approach is to join the return line at least 1 hour before the last tender, especially when several ships anchor the same day.

 How much does the Santorini cable car cost?